DomainTools/elastic-integration/README.md

 # SETTING UP LOG SOURCE ILM POLICY, TEMPLATE AND INDEX

-Edit the files in the setup folder.
+Edit the numbered files in the setup folder.
 Replace the following text:

 - ES_HOST_PROTOCOL (http or https usually)
 - ES_HOST (ip address or domain name)